Wbrown633/dro_project/README.md

 The arduino sketch can be found in the dro_sketch folder.
 The main file is intended to be run on a computer listening to the arduino over a usb -> serial connection.

+parse_logs.py is specific to the use case I was using, but could be adapted to other uses.